preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 Media Block
 ************************************************

-A new block has been added that makes it easy to add media to other areas of the page.
-Add the block to the page in Edit Page mode and select the media you would like to display
+A new block has been added that makes it easy to show images and videos.
+Add the Media block to the page/layout in Edit Page mode and select the media you would like to display to the end user.

 .. image:: media-block.png